dnck/flask-postgres-nginx-docker-compose-example-app/planet/README.md

 ```
 docker-compose up
 ```
 The service is available for development on localhost:5000.
 It uses uWSGI as an http server for flask and nginx as the user proxy.
+You can visit the endpoints in your browser, or use the enclosed integration test.

 The service accepts POST requests to create a new ```route_id```, and update existing waypoints for a route_id.